meraj2085/prime-palette-backend/README.md

 ## Functional Requirements

-### Student
+### User

-- Student can login and log out.
+- User can login, signup and log out.
-- Student can manage and update their profile.
+- User can manage and update their profile.
-- Student can update certain fields.
+- Users can add services to their booking.
+- Users can leave reviews and ratings for services.
+- User can view booking history, check booking statuses.
+- Feedback forms for users to submit comments and suggestions.

 ### Admin

 - Admin can log in and log out.
 - Admin can manage and update their profile.
-- Admin can only update certain fields.
+- Admins can access centralized dashboard to monitor and manage website activities.
-- Admin can manage user accounts:
+- Admins can add, edit, and manage user accounts.
-  - Change Password
+- Admins can add, edit, and remove service listings.
+- Admins can view and manage booking requests.
+- Admins can accept, reject, or adjust schedules as needed.
+- Admin can control website content, including blog posts and FAQs.

-### Faculty
+### Super Admin

-- Faculty can log in and log out.
+- Super Admin can log in and log out.
-- Faculty can manage and update their profile.
+- Super Admin can manage and update their profile.
-- Faculty can only update certain fields.
+- Super Admin can add new admin users to the system.

 ## API Endpoints